alps-asd/vscode-asd/README.md

-# ALPS Visual Editor for VS Code Plug-in
+# ALPS Visual Editor for VS Code

 Enhance your ALPS (Application-Level Profile Semantics) workflow in Visual Studio Code with real-time visualization and editing support.